 Experimental Results

 The proposed intra-affine mode is implemented on VTM-5.0.
 QP values are chosen as 22, 27, 32 and 37 in AI and RA case.
 Some other test configurations and test sequences follow the requirement of reference [3].
 VTM-5.0 (IBC mode enabled) is used as the anchor.
 Results are shown in the following tables:

+Tab.
+1 Experimental results